-Clean the cabinets well with a mild household cleanser and a washcloth.
+Next, it is essential that you prep the surfaces of the cabinets before getting started.
+Clean the cabinets well with a mild household cleanser and a soft cloth.

 Sand the surface of your cabinets with 100-grit sandpaper.
 Laminate cabinets often have a slick finish.
 Sanding roughens the surface of your cabinets, helping the gel stain stick more easily.

 Dampen a washcloth with mineral spirits.
 Wipe down the sanded surface well, removing all of the sanding dust left behind.
-Let the cabinets dry.
+Let the cabinets dry thoroughly before proceeding with additional work.

 Open the can of gel stain.
 Dip a clean, lint-free cloth into the gel stain.
 Wipe a thick layer of gel stain across the cabinet.